Letting Go, 2

 “Uncu belle” was our unspoken name for Mr. Bola.

 “I saw someone.
 Some guy from my past.
 And now I, I don’t know…I’ve been feeling weird since then.
-I had a crush on him back in primary and through out secondary school.”
+I had a crush on him back in primary and throughout secondary school.”
 I said in almost a whisper, ashamed to admit my foolery.

 “Oje!
 You don’t mean it.
 Howfar?
 Where’s his picture?
 Tell me you got a number!”
 She clapped her hands excitedly, vibrating like a tuning fork.